QuirinHaberl/MemoryProject/README.md

 **Display:**

-(1) Here the place the players have reached, the points they have scored as well as the players names are displayed.
+(1) Here, the place the players have reached, the points they have scored as well as the players names are displayed.

-(2) All the achievements the winning player has made are shown here.
+(2) All the achievements the winning player has earned are shown here.

 **Actions when clicking...:**